oh-facts/y3k-8/docs/spec.md

 `use a, b`

-- a: Register.
-1 to print unsigned 8 bit.
-2 to print ascii char
+ - a: Register
+	 - print codes:
+		 - char : 1
+		 - i8   : 2
+		 - u8   : 3
+ - b: Register
-- b: Register.
-Prints whatever value is inside it.
+	 - Prints whatever value is inside it.